 I pride myself in the efforts I have taken to be a combination of education and experience for my clients.

 At the age of 25 everything in my life changed.

-When I was 18 I met a guy and long story short I ended up marrying him.
+When I was 18 I met a guy.
 I moved in with him when I was young.
 I am Latin and in my culture traditional families frown upon living with a man before marriage...so the fact that I did this made me feel ashamed.
-We started having problems, but I was convinced that things would get better and that getting married would redeem me for my shame.
-We eventually got married and outwardly appeared to be "livin' the life".
-But, on the inside everything was falling apart...including myself.
+We started having problems, but I was convinced that things would get better and the thought of leaving him gave me even more shame because I was determined to prove that everything I had done for him was not in vain.
+I did a great job at hiding how bad things were.
+Outwardly we appeared to be "livin' the life", but on the inside everything was falling apart...including myself.

 My ex had a major drinking problem that provided a gateway (and an excuse) for being abusive.
 That man took away everything the young woman in me had achieved over the years.
 His abuse towards me slowly chipped away at my confidence, my happiness, my sense of safety, and even my ability to be strong-minded and opinionated.
 He scared me.
 I was terrified of upsetting him and starting a fight.
 Why did I stay?
 I was young, naive, and scared.
 I moved in with him when I was 19.
 I did not know a life as an adult without him.
 I grew into a young woman with him.
 I was scared to go off into the world by myself, but I so desperately wanted to.

 Through it all...deep down inside...I knew I was born for more and for better.

 At the time no one knew the extent of abuse I was enduring.
 Only a few key people knew that my relationship was falling apart and that we were having problems, but no one knew he was abusive.
 After having a conversation with my best friend about some issues she gifted me with the book, "Eat, Pray, Love".